Xanthos-Code/vintel/README.md

 Please try to delete Vintel's Cache.
 It is located in the EVE-directory where the chatlogs are in.
 If your chatlogs are in \Documents\EVE\logs\chatlogs Vintel writes the cachte to \Documents\EVE\vintel

+**Vintel takes many seconds to start up; what are some of the causes and what can I do about it?**

+Vintel asks the OS to notifiy when a change has been made to the ChatLogs directory - this will happen when a new log is created or an existing one is updated.
+If you have a lot of chat logs this can make Vintel slow.
+Try moving all the chatlogs out of the ChatLogs directory (zip them up and save them somewhere else if you think you may need them some day).

 **How can I resolve the "empty certificate data" error?**

 Do not use the standalone EXE, install the environment and use the sourcecode directly.
 There are missing certificates that must be provided by the environment.
 This error was discovered when running the standalone EXE on Linux using wine.

+**Vintel is misbehaving and I dont know why - how can I easily help diagnose problems with Vintel**

+Vintel writes its own set of logs to the \Documents\EVE\vintel\vintel directory.
+A new log is created as the old one fills up to its maximum size setting.
+Each entry inside the log file is time-stamped.
+These logs are emitted in real-time so you can watch the changes to the file as you use the app.

 **I love Vintel - how can I help?**